-Deferred tax relating to items recognized directly in equity is recognized as other comprehensive income.
+Accordingly, Deferred tax relating to other comprehensive income and equity items are recognized directly in equity and other comprehensive income, respectively.

 Deferred tax assets and deferred tax liabilities are offset if a legally enforceable right exists to set off current tax assets against current tax liabilities and the deferred taxes relate to the same taxable entity and the same taxation authority.